noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ## 4. Methodology:

-- **Apparatus/Materials:** List all equipment and materials used in the experiment with specifications (e.g., function generator, speaker, open-ended pipes of various lengths, measuring tape, frequency analyzer software).
+- **Apparatus/Materials:** List all equipment and materials used in the experiment with specifications

 - **Procedure:**